-DV ~ IV1 + IV2 + ... + (... | subject) + (... | item) + (... | lab)
+DV∼IV1+IV2+...+(...|subject)+(...|item)+(...|lab)

 The goal of this framework was to examine effects of the independent variables (notated IV) on the dependent variable (DV), while controlling for variation in both the DV (“random intercepts”) and the relationship of the IV to the DV (“random slopes”) based on relevant grouping units (subjects, items, and labs).
 The use of mixed-effects models also allowed us to move away from using difference scores as the dependent variable of interest.
 While difference scores simplify the process of calculating effect sizes for the meta-regression, their use requires that trials be paired, so some collected data (i.e., unpaired trials) cannot be analyzed.
 In the mixed effects framework, in contrast, looking time on individual trials is the dependent measure, ensuring that all trials can be included.

-In our mixed-effects models, we planned a maximal random effects structure (Barr, Levy, Scheepers, & Tily, 2013), which entails specifying all random effects that are appropriate for the experimental design (e.g., IDS/ADS trial type can be nested within subjects – since each infant heard stimuli in both conditions – but cannot be nested within items since each item is unique to its trial type).
+In our mixed-effects models, we planned a maximal random effects structure (Barr, Levy, Scheepers, & Tily, 2013), which entails specifying all random effects that are appropriate for the experimental design (e.g., IDS/ADS trial type can be nested within subjects – since each infant heard stimuli in both conditions -– but cannot be nested within items since each item is unique to its trial type).
 In cases of mixed-effects models that failed to converge, we pursued an iterative pruning strategy.
 We began by removing random slopes nested within items (as that grouping was of least theoretical interest) and next removing random slopes nested within subjects and then labs.
 We then removed random intercepts from groupings in the same order, retaining effects of trial type until last since these were of greatest theoretical interest.
-We fit all models using the lme4 package (Bates, Maechler, Bolker, & Walker, 2015) and computed p values using the lmerTest package (Kuznetsova, Brockhoff, & Christensen, 2016).
+We fit all models using the lme4 package (Bates, Mächler, Bolker, & Walker, 2015) and computed p values using the lmerTest package (Kuznetsova, Brockhoff, & Christensen, 2017).

-IDS preference.
+IDS preference

 What was the overall magnitude of the IDS preference we observed?
-This question is answered within the cross-lab meta-analysis by fitting the main effect model specified by dz ~ 1.
-The mean effect size estimate is XYZ (CI = [XYZ - XYZ], z = XYZ, p = XYZ).
+This question is answered within the cross-lab meta-analysis by fitting the main effect model specified by dz∼1 to the 108 separate group means and variances (after aggregating by lab and age group).
+The mean effect size estimate was 0.35 (CI = [0.29 - 0.42], z = 10.67, p<.001).
 A forest plot for this meta-analysis is shown in Figure 2.
+Further, 1373/2329 infants (58.95%) showed a numerical preference for IDS.